-Radiotherapy may be used with chemotherapy to try to get rid of the tumour, if surgery is not possible.
+If surgery is not possible you might have radiotherapy and chemotherapy to the sarcoma.
 Sometimes surgery to remove rhabdomyosarcoma may have a large effect on the way you look.
 In cases like this, where surgery would be very disfiguring, your doctor may offer you radiotherapy instead of surgery.

 Types and treatment

-If the tumour is in a place where it is not possible to remove it completely with surgery (for example, behind the nose or in the eye socket), your doctor will treat it with a combination of radiotherapy and chemotherapy.
+Some people might not be able to have surgery, because the sarcoma is in a place where it is not possible to completely remove it (such as behind the nose or in the eye socket).
+In this situation you might have a combination of radiotherapy and chemotherapy.

 This occurs in the arms or legs of older children and young people but can also occur in the muscles of the trunk.

-With alveolar rhabdomyosarcoma, usually the tumour is removed with surgery and then you have radiotherapy to the area where the tumour was.
+Alveolar rhabdomyosarcoma is usually treated with surgery to remove the sarcoma.
+Then you have radiotherapy to the area where the sarcoma was.

 The radiotherapy aims to reduce the chance of the tumour coming back in the same place.
 Chemotherapy is usually given before or after surgery.

 This type of rhabdomyosarcoma usually occurs in adults, in the arms or legs.

 The main treatment is surgery.
 After surgery you usually have radiotherapy.
 This aims to lower the risk of sarcoma coming back.

 Research has shown that chemotherapy does not work very well with pleomorphic rhabdomyosarcoma.
 Chemotherapy is not part of standard treatment for this type of sarcoma.